nanochess/RayTracer/README.md

 ### What is this?

 This is a port of the amazing Ray Tracer in Atari 8-bit BASIC by D. Scott Williamson.
-You can see it at [https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson](https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson)
+You can see it at [https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson](https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson) in turn based on a static BBC micro version by @coprolite9000 [https://bbcmic.ro/?t=9ctpk](https://bbcmic.ro/?t=9ctpk)

 I asked him for permission to make a port to a boot sector, and here it is.